-The following have been some of the benefits (I already told you the reason) of my obedience to quit:
+The following have been some of the benefits of quitting:

 I can be more concerned about my faithfulness than my following.
 Let’s face it: doing the dishes, cooking the meals, going to work, training the children and folding the laundry is not as enhancing to our egos as how many people have read and commented on our posts or joined our cause.
 But the truth is the majority of the human race spends their days doing those normal things, too.
 We like to create the illusion that we are saving, influencing or changing the greater world, more than our own small ones.
 We are a people rather obsessed with this like no other time in history and it’s rather silly.
 I live in a developing country.
 My husband works hard to bring clean water to people here.
 I get to sit on dirt floors in off-the-road villages.
 Many of the inhabitants just do what is put in front of them on a daily basis and they do it quietly.
 We look at this and call it poverty.
 But aren’t we the ones who are impoverished because we’ve believed the lie that it is more important to be “followed” than to be quietly faithful?
 If our faithfulness happens to “make it big”, that’s His prerogative.
 I don’t have the time or energy to ensure it.